Dominic Smith Player Props: Nationals vs. Rays

 - Smith hit .194 with 10 doubles, a triple and 12 walks.

-- He did not homer last year in the 58 games he logged a plate appearance in.
+- Including all 58 games he appeared in a season ago, he did not hit a home run.

-- In 19.0% of his 58 games a year ago, Smith drove in a run (11 times).
-He also had five games with multiple RBIs (8.6%), and three or more RBIs in one game.
+- In 19.0% of his games a season ago (11 of 58), Smith drove home a run.
+In five of those games (8.6%) he recorded two or more RBIs, and he had three or more in one contest.

 - In 10 of 58 games last season he crossed the plate, including multiple runs once.